zekzekus/dotfiles/README.md

         brew install neovim --HEAD

 * For Neovim it is recommended to use separated virtual python environments for editor's own needs (i use Fish shell and virtualfish).
-For any shell these virtual environments must be located under `~/.virtualenvs/`.
+For any shell, these virtual environments must be located under `~/.virtualenvs/`.

         vf new neovim2